pypa/hatch/docs/plugins/build-hook.md

 ### Version

-This is a custom class in a given Python file that inherits from the [BuildHookInterface](#hatchling.builders.hooks.plugin.interface.BuildHookInterface).
+This writes the project's version to a file.

 #### Configuration